• Skip to main content

 Instructions

-• Preheat the oven to 425°F. Place the quartered brussels sprouts on a rimmed baking sheet and drizzle with olive oil.
-Season the brussels sprouts with garlic powder, kosher salt, and black pepper and stir until well-coated.
+• Preheat the oven to 425°F. Place the quartered Brussels sprouts on a rimmed baking sheet and drizzle with olive oil.
+Season the Brussels sprouts with garlic powder, kosher salt, and black pepper and stir until well-coated.
 Bake for 15-20 minutes or until crispy, browned, and tender.

 1 pound (about 4-5 cups) Brussels sprouts, 2 tablespoons olive oil, ½ teaspoon garlic powder, ¼ teaspoon kosher salt, ¼ teaspoon black pepper

-• While the brussels sprouts are roasting, whisk together the balsamic vinegar, maple syrup, and soy sauce in a small saucepan over medium heat.
+• While the Brussels sprouts are roasting, whisk together the balsamic vinegar, maple syrup, and soy sauce in a small saucepan over medium heat.
 Bring the glaze to a gentle simmer.
 Simmer, whisking frequently, until the glaze has reduced by about half and is thick enough to easily coat the back of a metal spoon.

 2 tablespoons balsamic vinegar, 2 tablespoons maple syrup, 2 tablespoons low-sodium soy sauce

-• When the brussels sprouts are done, add them to a large mixing bowl.
-Pour the balsamic glaze over the brussels sprouts and stir until well-coated.
+• When the Brussels sprouts are done, add them to a large mixing bowl.
+Pour the balsamic glaze over the Brussels sprouts and stir until well-coated.
 Serve immediately.

 Nutrition